pluralsight/guides/draft/java-and-j2ee/getting-started-with-jshell/article.md

    ...>
 ```

-And we'll be prompted to continue entering snippets until a valid statement or block is completed
+We'll be prompted to continue entering snippets until a valid statement or block is completed
 ```java
 jshell> if(sum > 0)
    ...> System.out.print(sum)
 3
 ```

-This capability of typing multiline statements allows us to write complete methods and classes.
+The capability of typing multiline statements allows us to write complete methods and classes.
 For example, you can define a method to return the negative value of the argument:
 ```java
 jshell> int getNegativeValue(int number) {
    ...> return -number;